wrightmat/dnd-eberron/locations/Kennrun.md

 > | Destination | 🕓 `VIEW[round(250 / (({Travel Calculators#MilesPerHour}*{Travel Calculators#HoursPerDay})*{Travel Calculators#SpeedMultiplier}),1)]` days |
 > ###### Comments
 > `=this.comments`

+Kennrun is a fortification in northeastern Breland on the border with Darguun.

+The knights and warriors of Kennrun defend unceasingly against the monsters coming out of the nearby Mournland, keeping the place very busy.

 ### Characters